sunpy/sunpy.org/posts/2017/29-08-17-IRISPy-and-NDCube.rst

 `PR10 <https://github.com/abit2/cube/pull/10>`_.

-The NDCube has two container objects -
+The NDCube has two container objects:

 1. NDCube which can handle n-dimensional data containing WCS objects and metadata.
-This has different methods such as :
+This has different methods such as:

 The basic slicing i.e __getitem__ of N-dimensional objects like numpy.array and this also handle the slicing of WCS objects.
 Suppose we are dropping a axis, this is handled by setting the WCS value to one for that axis.
 ```
 In [4]: cube2.dimensions
 Out[4]: DimensionPair(shape=<Quantity [ 2., 3., 4.] pix>, axis_types=['HPLN-TAN', 'HPLT-TAN', 'WAVE'])